jdaymude/xbox2local/README.md

 **xbox2local** provides the following command line arguments:

 - `--username <USERNAME>` allows you to specify an alternative user to load your config file (containing your OpenXBL API key and media directory), which is potentially useful if you have multiple accounts.

-- `--media_type {screenshots, gameclips, both}` allows you to specify whether to download only screenshots, only game clips, or both.
-The default is both.

 After running **xbox2local** at least once in which it succeeds in downloading your media, a `history.csv` file will be created in your `users/<your username>` directory.
 This file stores the metadata of every screenshot and game clip that **xbox2local** has previously downloaded so that, on subsequent runs, it does not download duplicates.